Magodra/GlowBorderEffect/README.md

 The **Glow Boarder Effect Renderer** contains shader setup with a glowing boarder effect for selected objects.
 The user can turn the **glow border effect** on and off and select **glow color** for individual objects.
+Either automatically or manual camera update can be selected.
+In automatic mode the the internal camera will use the current camera to align the internal rendering.
+See Manual updating the camera for details regarding manual mode.

 # How does it work?
 ![Glow Border Effect Demo Scene](screenshots/glow_border_effect_demo_scene.PNG)